-- Install the outer blade flange and flange bolt.
-(Fig. 39) - Lock the arbor and tighten the arbor screw using moderate force, but do not overtighten. - Ensure the Hex Key is removed and the arbor lock has released before proceeding. - Ensure the blade guard is fully functional before using the machine.
+- Install the outer blade flange making sure it is fitted the correct way around, then refit flange bolt.
+(Fig. 30) - Lock the arbor and tighten the arbor screw using moderate force, but do not overtighten. - Ensure the Hex Key is removed and the arbor lock has released before proceeding. - Ensure the blade guard is fully functional before using the machine.